TYLER-JM/jungle-project/README.md

 ## The Product

-Navigating the site, and adding items to the cart.
+Navigating the page, and adding items to the cart.

 ![Navigating the site](./docs/navigation-add-to-cart.gif)